Killdakitty/TheMemoryGame/README.md

 # The Memory Game
-Game build using the Dom
+One Player game against the computer.
+You match the cards.
+After 10 games, you lose!

 ## Tech Stack
     1. HTML
     2. CSS
-    3.JS
+    3. JS

+## Features:
+    colorful
+    kid-friendly
+    time delay once clicked

 ## Challenge
-once i click the second image, i can reclick on it even though the clicker was disabled. dont ask my how i fixed. i played with the code for 1 day!
+once i click the second image, i can still reclick on it even though the clicker was disabled.
+I played around the with the code and fixed it.

 ## Resources
     Youtube: